LauraDee/NutNetCausalinf/README.md

 * All results in R
 * Figure produced in R
-* Replicable in Stata (except for minor standard error differences)
+* Replicable in Stata

 Figure 2B

 * All results in Stata
 * Figure produced in R
 * NOT replicated in R

 Figure 3

 * Results 1, 2, and 4 in R
 * Result 3 and 5 in Stata
-* Replicable in Stata (except for minor standard error differences)
+* Replicable in Stata
 Figure 5

 * Results only in R